codalogic/php-htmlo/README.md

     .*/
     This is included

+Ignore blocks can be nested:

+    Included
+    ./*
+        This is ignored
+        ./*
+            This is ignored
+        .*/
+        This is ignored
+    .*/
+    This is included

 Content can be HTML escaped using `.:`, for example:

     .: if( a < b && b <= c )